Nikolai Kulikovsky

 Nikolai Alexandrovich Kulikovsky (5 November 1881 – 11 August 1958) was the second husband of Grand Duchess Olga Alexandrovna of Russia, the sister of Tsar Nicholas II and daughter of Tsar Alexander III.
 He was born into a military landowning family from the south of the Russian Empire, and followed the family tradition by entering the army.
 In 1903, he was noticed by Grand Duchess Olga during a military review, and they became close friends.
 Olga wanted to divorce her first husband, Duke Peter Alexandrovich of Oldenburg, and marry Kulikovsky, but neither her husband nor her brother, the Tsar, would allow it.

 During World War I, Olga eventually obtained a divorce and married Kulikovsky.
 They had two sons.
 Her brother was deposed in the Russian Revolution of 1917, and Kulikovsky was dismissed from the army by the revolutionary government.
 The Kulikovskys were forced into exile, and he became a farmer and businessman in Denmark, where they lived until after World War II.
-In 1948, they emigrated to Canada as agricultural immigrants, but within four years of their arrival they had sold their farm and moved into a small suburban house.
-He became increasingly disabled by back pain, and died in 1958 aged 76.
+In 1948, they emigrated to Canada as agricultural immigrants, but within four years of their arrival, they had sold their farm and moved into a small suburban house.
+He became increasingly disabled by back pain and died in 1958, aged 76.

 Early life

 Nikolai Kulikovsky was born into minor nobility from the Voronezh Governorate of Russia.
 His grandfather was a general during the Napoleonic Wars, and his family owned two large estates in Ukraine.
-He rode from an early age, became an expert horseman, and was educated at Petrograd Real College of Gurevich, followed by the Nicholas Cavalry College, from where he graduated with a degree.
+He rode from an early age, became an expert horseman, and was educated at the Petrograd Real College of Gurevich, then at the Nicholas Cavalry College, where he graduated with a degree.

 He joined the Blue Cuirassier regiment of the Imperial Russian cavalry shortly before 1903.
 Grand Duke Michael, the younger brother of Tsar Nicholas II, was the regiment's honorary colonel.
-In April 1903, during a military parade at the Pavlovsk Palace, Grand Duchess Olga, the youngest sister of Nicholas and Michael, saw Kulikovsky and begged Michael to arrange the seating at a casual luncheon so she and Kulikovsky were adjacent.
+In April 1903, during a military parade at the Pavlovsk Palace, Grand Duchess Olga, the youngest sister of Nicholas and Michael, saw Kulikovsky and begged Michael to arrange the seating at a casual luncheon so that she and Kulikovsky were adjacent.
 The Grand Duchess was already married to Duke Peter Alexandrovich of Oldenburg, who was covertly believed by his friends and family to be homosexual.
 A few days after her brief meeting with Kulikovsky, Olga asked Oldenburg for a divorce, which he refused with the qualification that he would reconsider his decision after seven years.

 Kulikovsky was appointed as captain in the Blue Cuirassiers and posted to the provinces.
-By 1906, he and Olga were corresponding regularly, when Olga's husband Duke Peter appointed Kulikovsky as his aide-de-camp.
+By 1906, he and Olga were corresponding regularly, when Olga's husband, Duke Peter, appointed Kulikovsky as his aide-de-camp.
 With Peter's permission, Kulikovsky moved into the 200-room residence in Sergievskaya Street, Saint Petersburg, that Peter shared with Olga.
 According to a fellow officer, gossip about a possible romance between Kulikovsky and the Grand Duchess, based on little more than their holding hands in public, spread through high society.